 “I don’t have time” is a euphemism for “I have other priorities.”

 Every time I hear someone say they don’t have the time to do something, I cringe.
 That statement is a lie.
 Nobody is busy twenty-four hours in a day.
-At a minimum, everyone needs to eat and everyone needs to sleep to survive.
-The majority of us also spend at least a few minutes of leisure/downtime each day to refresh.
+Even if someone claims they are, they aren’t using all that time for tasks absolutely necessary for survival.

-The most common excuse I hear people say for not going to the gym is I don’t have time.
-What if you would die if you didn’t work out at least one minute every day?
-Would you suddenly have time to go to the gym, or would you make the time?
+The most common excuse I hear people say for not going to the gym is “I don’t have time.”
+Okay, what if your body would shut down and you would die if you didn’t exercise for at least five minutes every day?
+Would you suddenly have the time to go to the gym, or would you then prioritize and make the time?